trivago/gollum/docs/src/gen/formatter/serialize.rst

 =========

 Serialize is a formatter that serializes a message for later retrieval.
-The formatter use the internal protobuf based function from msg.Serialize().
+The formatter uses the internal protobuf based function from msg.Serialize().